 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 1.6% (209 patients) of the practice list as carers.
+The practice had identified 0.5% (11 patients) of the practice list as carers.
 Written information was available to direct carers to the various avenues of support available to them.
-The practice hosted a dementia carers support group through their Patient Participation Group (PPG) and had held carers week.
-The practice also ran monthly carer support group afternoons.
-The PPG invited guest speakers during these support group meetings and provided talks and live demonstrations on topics such as manual handling, incontinence pads, eating and dressing.